Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

 \subsection{Three-dimensional reconstruction from high-resolution two-dimensional sections}

-We first attempt to reconstruct a three-dimensional velocity field from two-dimensional high-resolution cross sections.
-In this study, four different number of input sections $n_{\rm{section}}=\{1,3,5,7\}$ are considered as illustrated in figure~\ref{fig:input}.
-Here, we place the baseline input section corresponding to $n_{\rm section}=1$ at the middle of the $z$ direction.
+In this section, we reconstruct a three-dimensional velocity field from two-dimensional high-resolution cross sections.
+Four different numbers of input sections $n_{\rm{section}}=\{1,3,5,7\}$ are considered as illustrated in figure~\ref{fig:input}.
+We place the baseline input section corresponding to $n_{\rm section}=1$ at the middle of the $z$ direction.
 Three or more input sections are added with equal intervals in the $z$ direction.
+The locations of the input section are fixed over time and all velocity attributes in all cases.

-Three-dimensional reconstructed fields are visualized in figure~\ref{fig:reconstructed_field}.
-We here use a $\lambda_2$ vortex criterion~\cite{JH1995} with $\lambda_2=-0.001$ to identify the vortical structures.
-The basic trend observed here is that the use of more input sections provides better wake reconstruction.
-Notably, the present method is able to estimate the large structure in the flow field even from one cross-section in a qualitative manner.
-The reconstructed fields from five or more input sections have detailed three-dimensional structures and show reasonable agreement with the reference DNS data.
-This can also be found through the ensemble $L_2$ error norms over the velocity attributes $\overline{\varepsilon} = {||{\bm{q}}_{\rm{{DNS}}}-{\bm{q}}_{\rm{ML}}||_2}/{||{\bm {q}} \prime_{\rm{DNS}}||_2}$ shown underneath each subfigure.
+The reconstructed three-dimensional fields are visualized in figure~\ref{fig:reconstructed_field}.
+We use a $\lambda_2$ vortex criterion~\cite{JH1995} with $\lambda_2=-0.001$ to identify the vortical structures.
+The use of more input sections provides better wake reconstruction.
+The present method can estimate the large structure in the flow field even from one cross-section in a qualitative manner.
+The fields reconstructed from five or more input sections have detailed three-dimensional structures and are in agreement with the reference data.
+This can also be observed through the ensemble $L_2$ error norms over the velocity attributes $\overline{\epsilon} = {||{\bm{q}}_{\rm{{DNS}}}-{\bm{q}}_{\rm{ML}}||_2}/{||{\bm {q}} \prime_{\rm{DNS}}||_2}$, where $(\cdot)^\prime$ denotes fluctuations of the velocity attributes, shown underneath each subfigure.

-To further investigate the details of the estimated velocity field, the sectional estimated velocity fields at $\Delta z = 0.025D$ away from the input section, which is relatively close to the input section, are summarized in figure~\ref{fig:2D-3D-contour}$(a)$.
-The present models can reconstruct the flow field with reasonable accuracy in terms of both the visualization and the $L_2$ error norms.
-Especially, the reconstructed fields with $n_{\rm section}=7$ capture the fine structures and are almost indistinguishable from the reference.
-For comparison, the estimated streamwise velocity fields at $\Delta z = -2D$ away from the input section, which is relatively far away from the input section, are also examined in figure~\ref{fig:2D-3D-contour}$(b)$.
-The all reconstructed fields are in qualitative agreement with the reference even at the edge of the reconstruction domain.
+To further assess the current reconstruction, the estimated cross-sectional velocity fields at $z/D = 0.0$, which is the same position as the input section, are shown in figure~\ref{fig:2D-3D-contour}$(a)$.
+The present models reconstruct the flow field with reasonable accuracy in terms of both the visualization and the $L_2$ error norms.
+Especially, the reconstructed fields with $n_{\rm section}=7$ capture the fine structures, which is almost indistinguishable from the reference.
+The velocity fields estimated at $z/D = -2.0$, which is relatively far from the input sections for all cases, are also depicted in figure~\ref{fig:2D-3D-contour}$(b)$.
+Although the model trained $n_{\rm section}=3$ can hardly estimate the $w$ component, the other reconstructed fields are in qualitative agreement with the reference even at the edge of the reconstruction domain.